Shicheng-Guo/BIS180L_web/_posts/2016-05-13-Illumina-Day-2.md

     wget http://de.iplantcollaborative.org/dl/d/B31CD90A-9B32-446A-A451-D0D645A91BC0/tophat_out-R500_All_A01_INTERNODE.fq.tar.gz
     tar -xvzf tophat_out-R500_All_A01_INTERNODE.fq.tar.gz

-## IGV

-Unfortunately the version of IGV installed on your computers does not work and it must be reinstalled.

-Download the binary distribution from the [download page](https://www.broadinstitute.org/software/igv/download)

-Unzip it and move the unzipped directory to BioinformaticsPackages

-    unzip IGV_2.3.52.zip
-    mv ~/Downloads/IGV_2.3.52 ~/BioinformaticsPackages/

-Add the following line to the end of your `.bashrc` file

-    PATH="$HOME/BioinformaticsPackages/IGV_2.3.52:$PATH"

-The source your `.bashrc`

-    source .bashrc

 ## Examine tophat output

 `cd` into one of the tophat output directories that you downloaded above